10thcode/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 # 0x05.
 Processes and signals

-This project is an introduction to Linux processes and signals.
-How to start, monitor and stop processes in Linux were discussed in this project.
-Also, how to hadles various signals were discussed in this project.
+Introduction to Linux processes and signals.

 ## Tasks